- Absent landlord

 An opening into a drain, normally at ground level, which receives water from downpipes and wastepipes.

-The date or time when tenants are allowed to begin their occupation of a property.
+The date or time when tenants are given the keys to the property and are allowed to begin their occupation of a property.

 - Head lease